-16 RELATED PARTY TRANSACTIONS (CONTINUED)
+17 RELATED PARTY TRANSACTIONS (CONTINUED)

-Three months ended 31 March:

-Related parties - associates and joint ventures 2010 2009

-Transactions

-Other revenues 68 236

-Interest income 11 13

-Related parties - associates and joint ventures At 31 March 2010 At 31 December 2009
+Related parties - associates and joint ventures At 30 June 2010 At 31 December 2009

 Balances

+Long-term loans receivable 16 -

-Interest on long-term loans receivable 108
+Interest on long-term loans receivable - 108

-Trade and other receivables 80
+Trade and other receivables - 80

-Short-term loans receivable 837
+Short-term loans receivable - 837

-Prepayments and other current assets 2 -

 Trade payables and accrued liabilities - 8

-As discussed in Note 4, in February 2010, the Group's effective control over ZAO "Terneftegas" ceased; therefore, subsequent to that event, the Group's balances and transactions with this entity are disclosed as related parties - joint ventures.
+As discussed in Note 4, in February 2010, the Group's effective control over ZAO Terneftegas ceased; therefore, subsequent to that event, the Group's balances and transactions with this entity are disclosed as related parties - joint ventures.

-As discussed in Note 4, in February 2010, the Group increased its participation interests in OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas to 51 percent through the acquisition of an additional 26 percent participation interests in each company.
+As discussed in Note 4, in February 2010, the Group increased its participation interests in OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas to 51 percent.
 Subsequent to the increase in the Group's participation interest, these entities are fully consolidated and are no longer accounted for as related parties.